Get instant quote

 Annular snap-fit joints

-Annular snap-fit joints use a hoop strain to hold a pressed part in place.
-Common examples of annular snap-fits are bottle and pen caps.
-With annular snap-fits, it’s possible to create a waterproof seal around the joint.
+Annular snap-fit joints use hoop strain to retain a press-fit part.
+Common examples include bottle caps and pen caps.
+With proper geometry and material selection, an annular snap-fit can provide a watertight seal at the joint.

 Schematic of an annular snap-fit